 1. Dutch office lunch

 Let’s get this topic over and done with.
 When we asked our expat colleagues about the weirdest Dutch customs at the office, they quickly agreed: the Dutch and their food <insert sad face>.

 Come on guys, the Dutch cuisine isn’t exactly a treat to the senses, but who can resist nice boterham met hagelslag?
 Even Brazilian Lucas admits it’s delicious.
 We rest our case.
 Ok, he might have added that despite that, it just doesn’t feel right.
 Macedonian Andjela is confused about the kokosbrood.
-Don’t worry Andjela, most Dutch people are too (except for our Managing Director Seth who enjoys the sugar rush).
+Don’t worry Andjela, most Dutch people are too.
 Also, our lunch is often referred to as second breakfast by our expats.
 It’s an acquired taste.
 Let’s just keep it at that.

 2. We value everyone’s opinion

 At Emakina, we value everyone’s opinion (even about lunch).
 Whether you are the CFO or the Business Analyst, we believe everyone’s opinion is important.
 That’s a typical Dutch thing it appears.
 It results in quite a few meetings to gather everyone’s opinion and to find a mutual understanding.
 To outsiders, that may seem inefficient.
 But once something is decided upon, we get it done quickly.
 It works out pretty well for us, because guess what?
 It’s the best way to get everyone on the same page because every Dutch person has an opinion about almost everyone and everything.
 As Oprah Winfrey would say: “You get an opinion, and you get an opinion, and you get an opinion, and you…”.

 3. We keep our private life at home, but love our borrels